Shapes for Sounds: A Visual History of the Alphabet

-I’m endlessly fascinated by the intersection of sight and sound and have a well-documented alphabet book fetish.
-So I absolutely love Shapes for sounds by Timothy Donaldson, exploring one of the most fundamental creations of human communication, the alphabet, through a fascinating journey into “why alphabets look like they do, what has happened to them since printing was invented, why they won’t ever change, and how it might have been.”
+I’m endlessly fascinated by the intersection of sight and sound and have a well-documented alphabet book obsession.
+So I absolutely love Shapes for sounds (public library) by Timothy Donaldson, which explores one of the most fundamental creations of human communication, the alphabet, through a fascinating journey into “why alphabets look like they do, what has happened to them since printing was invented, why they won’t ever change, and how it might have been.”

 While the tome is full of beautiful, lavish illustrations and typography — like 26 gorgeous illustrated charts that trace the evolution of spoken languages into written alphabets — it’s no mere eye candy.
 Donaldson, a typographer, graphic designer and teacher, digs deep into the cultural anthropology of how letters were crystallized from sounds, scripts invented, words formed, and linguistic conventions indoctrinated.